 - Total number of betting shops in Great Britain – 1.8% decrease

-This basically shows that the industry is growing, but its growth is all coming from online and mobile betting, with the number of high street shops in decline.
+This shows that the industry is growing, but its growth is coming from online and mobile betting rather than from the high street, which is undeniably in decline.

 FOBT (Fixed Odds Betting Terminals)

-We’ve spoken briefly in the article about FOBTs and we wanted to expand on them a little further.
-For those that don’t know, they are essentially slot machines which work as an online casino.
-So, you can play a host of casino games and games of chance on these machines.
+For those that don’t know, they are essentially slot machines which work as an online casino, so you can play a host of casino games and games of chance on these machines.

-The machines allow punters to stake up to £100 every 20 seconds, so the money can really start to rack up.
+The machines allowed punters to stake up to £100 every 20 seconds, so the money could really start to rack up for bookies.

 Well, the fact of the matter is that these machines are pretty much the sole reason why the majority of betting shops remain open today.
-They have the ability to take more money per single machine than a typical betting shop would with just sports betting.
+Each machine has the ability to take more money in a day than a typical betting shop would take with sports betting alone.

-Whilst this won’t be the end of the high street betting shop, it will increase the trend of betting shop closures.
-The majority of betting shops have been absorbed by just a handful of bookmakers such as Ladbrokes, William Hill, Coral and Betfred.
-Many believe that they are as good as billboards for these businesses and make little money compared to their online betting sites.
+Whilst this might not be the end of the high street betting shop, it will surely see an increase in betting shop closures.
+The majority of betting shops have been absorbed by just a handful of bookmakers such as Ladbrokes, William Hill, Coral, and Betfred.
+Many believe that they are little more than billboards for these businesses, making peanuts compared to their online betting sites.

-The online industry already has a workaround for the decline in FOBTs, which comes in the form of online casinos.
-These are huge money makers and you will notice that pretty much all of the major bookmakers have an online casino to go alongside the betting aspect.
+The online sports betting industry already has a workaround for the decline in FOBTs, which comes in the form of online casinos.
+These are huge money makers and you will notice that pretty much all of the major bookmakers have an online casino to go alongside their sportsbook.